 Several naturally occurring metals such as francium, polonium, and astatine are also radioactive and ultra-rare.
 You’ll frequently read that the total astatine supply in the earth’s crust at any given moment is about an ounce.
 As products of radioactive decay, astatine and the like are too scarce and ephemeral to tally directly but their abundances can be inferred from their parent elements’ well-known half-lives and decay profiles.

 Precious metals are heavy.
 Just below is a chart comparing the original eight.
-Iridium and osmium are the densest known terrestrial substances at 22.56 and 22.59 grams/cm 3.
+Iridium and osmium are the densest known terrestrial substances at 22.56 and 22.59 grams per cubic centimeter.
 That’s twice the density of lead or about 8 times that of granite.
 A cube 6 inches on a side (15 cm) of either would weigh as much as an average adult human.

 Many years ago in filmland I pitched a science fiction scenario whose characters used holographically ornamented iridium coins.
 They would be spectacularly resistant to wear.
 They would also be impossible to counterfeit, since nothing else that’s really usable would be heavy enough.
 The only other metal challenging its weight is osmium, but as it’s similarly rare nothing would be gained.
 Osmium’s machine shop properties are even more of a problem.
 Its powder ignites spontaneously and readily forms a liquid tetroxide that can be gravely toxic.